AppPETs/developer-guidelines/BestPractices.md

 $Insert Company Password Policy Passwords MUST enable a minimum level of security.
 Users SHOULD be notified if their passwords are too simple or too short.
-What’s more, insufficient passwords MAY NOT be allowed to “leave” the device.
+What's more, insufficient passwords MAY NOT be allowed to "leave" the device.
 The level of security provided by a password MAY NOT be artificially limited through the implementation of short minimum lengths or the exclusion of special characters.
 A password SHOULD have a minimum length of 12 and a maximum length of 30 characters.